-Use a pair of gloves and long-sleeved clothing when tending to your garden or the plumerias themselves.
+Use a pair of gloves and long-sleeved clothing when tending to them in the garden.

 What is a plumeria Noid?

-If you have a bit of a green thumb, why not try your hand at growing plumerias.
+If you have a bit of a green thumb, why not try your hand at growing these colorful, fragrant flowers.

-Growing and caring for plumerias is actually pretty easy.
+Growing and caring for them is actually pretty easy.
 That said, you’ll want to follow the instructions above to ensure they grow properly and are healthy throughout their lifespan.

 While they thrive better in tropical environments, they are great for growth and care in the summer months, no matter where you are in the country.

 In the winter months, when they are dormant, they need little care other than being placed in a climate-controlled environment that allows them to “sleep” properly.